 We know pairing fonts is just as stressful as designing a color palette for your blog.

-Because of that, we use visually appealing font combinations so those that really struggle with choosing their brand fonts can have a jumping-off point.
+Because of that, we use visually appealing font combinations so that those who really struggle with choosing their brand fonts can have a starting point.

 Related Post: Awesome Typography Tips to Rock Your Designs